mmckelvy/walk-object-sync/README.md

 # walk-object-sync
 Walks an object's keys, calling a function when each node is reached.
-Walk can be performed synchronously or asynchronously.
+Walk will be performed synchronously.

 ## Example
 ```